rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Often (e.g. multiple times per day)
 - Almost always (e.g. after almost every build)

-### Do you require unoptimized builds to be debuggable by default?
+### Do you require unoptimized builds to have debuginfo by default?

 `cargo build` with the default `dev` profile produces full debug information (debuginfo) by default.
 This enables debugging using a debugger, but it can also make compilation times slower (by varying amounts, e.g. 30%).
 In order to improve compilation performance, this debuginfo could be lowered e.g. to `line-tables-only` by default, which still enables rich backtrace information, but does not allow proper debugging.